Questions and Answers on the Individual Shared Responsibility Provision

 3. When does the individual shared responsibility provision go into effect?

-The provision goes into effect on Jan.
+The provision went into effect on Jan.
 1, 2014.
 It applies to each month in the calendar year.
-The amount of any payment owed takes into account the number of months in a given year an individual is without coverage or an exemption.

-- Employer-sponsored coverage (including COBRA coverage and retiree coverage)
+- Employer-sponsored coverage, including self-insured plans, COBRA coverage and retiree coverage

 - Children's Health Insurance Program (CHIP) coverage

 - Certain types of veterans health coverage administered by the Veterans Administration

 - Most types of TRICARE coverage under chapter 55 of title 10 of the United States Code